run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/use/create-ticket-from-an-event.md

 2. Click on the event and then on “More Options”;

-3. Click on "Create request/incident";
+3. Click on "Create service request";

-4. Complete the fields available;
+4. It'll appear the ticket page to create the service request;

-5. Click on the “Operations” button and then on "Save".
+5. Click on "Save".

 Related
 -----------